cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Absorb(ai)
 ~~~

-The `Absorb` function is similar to the AEGIS-256 `Absorb` function, but absorbs `R` bits instead of 128 bits.
+The `Absorb` function is similar to the AEGIS-256 `Absorb` function but absorbs `R` bits instead of 128 bits.

 Steps: